 KEYWORD SEARCH

 The second helpful tool is the “Keyword Search.”
-Type your keyword (typically a business or town name) or keywords (multiple keywords must all be present in the matchcover image title) into the lower white rectangle on the right side and hit Enter on your keyboard or touch the same on your device.
+Type your keyword (typically a business or town name) or keywords (multiple keywords must all be present in the matchcover image title) into the lower white rectangle on the right side and press Enter on your keyboard.
 What will be displayed will be any and all matchcover images that have those keyword(s) in their title.
 (The title includes the image number, the business name, and the town and state abbreviation for the matchcover image.)

 Now for one important considerations and several hints: